-- 1. A plan prepared by a licensed engineer shall show how the proposal is consistent with the Sanitary Sewer Master Plan (July 1989).
-Agreement with that plan must demonstrate how the sanitary sewer - 2.
-Sanitary sewer information will include plan view of the sanitary sewer lines, including manhole locations and depth or invert elevations. - 3.
-Sanitary sewer lines shall be located in the public right-of-way, particularly the street, unless the applicant can demonstrate why the alternative location is necessary and meets accepted engineering standards. - 4.
-Sanitary sewer line should be at a depth that can facilitate connection with down system properties in an efficient manner. - 5.
-The sanitary sewer line should be designed to minimize the amount of lineal feet in the system.
+1. A plan prepared by a licensed engineer shall show how the proposal is consistent with the Sanitary Sewer Master Plan (July 1989).
+Agreement with that plan must demonstrate how the sanitary sewer proposal will be accomplished and how it is gravity efficient.
+The sewer system must be in the correct basin and should allow for full gravity service.

+2. Sanitary sewer information will include plan view of the sanitary sewer lines, including manhole locations and depth or invert elevations.

+Sanitary sewer lines shall be located in the public right-of-way, particularly the street, unless the applicant can demonstrate why the alternative location is necessary and meets accepted engineering standards.
+Sanitary sewer line should be at a depth that can facilitate connection with down system properties in an efficient manner.

+5. The sanitary sewer line should be designed to minimize the amount of lineal feet in the system.
 RESPONSE: The preliminary utility plan has been reviewed by the City engineering staff and has been found to comply with the applicable standards for provision of sanitary sewer service to each lot.